 I’ve been self-employed in food-related businesses for over fifteen years.
 My earliest food businesses needed to be both very low-cost to startup and food businesses that I could run from home.
 Each year I scaled up until my family’s income came entirely from our food-related businesses.

-If I were starting today, what are the best low investment food business ideas for today?
-The best low investment food business ideas include Recipe Developer, Food Blogger, Personal Shopper, Food Photographer, Food Experience Host, Cooking Classes, and Personal Chef.
+If I were starting today, what are the best low-investment food business ideas for today?
+The best low-investment food business ideas include Recipe Developer, Food Blogger, Personal shopper, Food Photographer, Food Experience Host, Cooking Classes, and Personal Chefs.